weefbellington/screenplay/README.md

 These steps are applied by the `Screenplay` object, which acts as a simple controller for your navigation logic.
-It also handles the task of reattaching your views on configuration changes -- as long as you hold onto the same `Screenplay` object, it will 'remember' the state of your screen stack across configuration changes.
+It also handles the task of reattaching your views on configuration changes -- as long as you hold a reference the same `Screenplay` object, it will 'remember' the state of your screen stack across configuration changes, such as screen rotation and keyboard opening/closing.

-Unlike Fragments or Activities, Scenes are lightweight objects that do not require any special voodoo to create.
-Each scene is just a POJO (Plain Old Java Object).
-Just create `new Scene(...)`, pass it some arguments, and you're good to go.

 ###Setting the stage